-Today's best mountain bikes are seriously capable machines and only the very best riders will be able to push them to anywhere near their limits.
-Whether you're looking to buy your first mountain bike or upgrade your current ride, we've got an option for you right here.
+Today's best mountain bikes are seriously impressive machines and only the most capable riders will be able to push them to anywhere near their limits.
+Whether you're looking to buy your first mountain bike or upgrade your current ride, we've got an option for you in this guide.

-If you're looking for electrically powered MTBs, then check out our guide to the best electric mountain bikes, or stay on this page for our pick of the best mountain bikes on the market today.
+If you're looking for electrically powered MTBs, then check out our guide to the best electric mountain bikes (or check out the differences in our eMTB vs MTB explainer), or stay on this page for our pick of the best mountain bikes on the market today.

 - Pick up one of the best GoPros to capture your trails in style

 - How to choose the best bike type for you

 - Take it easy with the best electric scooter or best electric bike

 Topping our best mountain bike list right now is the 2022 version of the Trek Slash 8.
 This bike has only a few minor tweaks when compared to its previous incarnation, but as the 2021 model racked up a stack of awards, there's little reason to change such a successful formula.
 The Slash's long travel suspension package of a 170mm RockShox Lyrik Select+ paired with a RockShox Super Deluxe Ultimate 160mm shock, with an updated air spring and exclusive Thru Shaft damper, gives insane levels of grip and fantastic control over even the roughest descent.